 There are numerous additional precautions, contraindications, dangerous interactions, and potential side effects associated with the use of Risperdal.
 Risperdal is a powerful antipsychotic and should be used with care.

 If you or a loved one has suffered or is suffering side effects associated with the use of Risperdal or risperidone, you may be entitled to compensation.
-Contact a qualified pharmaceutical injury attorney for an evaluation of your case.
+Browse our directory of attorneys to find a Risperdal injury lawyer near you.